RanaivosonHerimanitra/CorbaPIF6004/README.md

 ## Goal:

-Build a CRUD distributed application using Corba, Java and Swing
+Build a CRUD distributed application (Professor and Student) using Corba, Java and Swing

 ## Requirements:
  * Corba installed from eclipse( http://eclipsecorba.sourceforge.net/#Installation )